mk-fg/reliable-discord-client-irc-daemon/README.rst

 Misc Features
 -------------

-Notes on various optional and less obvious features are collected here.
+| Notes on various optional and less obvious features are collected here.
+| See "Usage" section for a more general information.

 Multiple Config Files
 `````````````````````